alaffin12/stackedit/4. The Dark Sun/Blah.md

 >
 >And in the middle of it you see an odd figure.
 A kobold, wearing a machine like a suit of armor, wielding a jet black sword almost as long as he is tall, cackling nearly madly as he throws himself into the horde.
 He sees you as he runs an undead horror through with his sword.
 "Hey you.
 I know you.
 Mistress send me to find you!
 Xheklik come to help save the world again.
 I guess.
 Got anything to eat?"

 The party needs six successes before three failures to succeed.
 Furthermore, each individual who fails takes 6d6+5 slashing damage from the horde.
-If the party does not make it to him...
+If the party does not succeed...

+> You struggle to push through the tide and reach Xheklik.
+Despite your best efforts the claws and mass of the undead slow you down, push you back, and Xhelik is overrun.
+The mindless horde piles on, not stopping just because their foe has fallen.
+You hear a cry from inside the pile, then a l

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzNDM4NTYyM119
+eyJoaXN0b3J5IjpbNzgzODMxMDE0XX0=
 -->